SEMINAR PAPER

 THE ANTI-HUMAN CHARACTER OF TECHNOLOGICAL REVOLUTION

-Transhumanism is a philosophical and scientific movement that advocates the use of current and emerging technologies such as genetic engineering, cryonics, artificial intelligence (AI), and nanotechnology to augment human capabilities and improve the human condition.
-Transhumanists envision a future in which the responsible application of such technologies enables humans to slow, reverse, or eliminate the aging process, achieve corresponding increases in human life spans, and enhance their cognitive and sensory capacities.
-The movement proposes that humans with augmented capabilities will evolve into an enhanced species that transcends humanity, the "posthuman."
+Transhumanism is a philosophical and scientific movement that advocates for the use of current and emerging technologies, such as genetic engineering, cryonics, artificial intelligence (AI), and nanotechnology, to enhance human capabilities and improve the human condition.
+Transhumanists envision a future where the responsible application of these technologies enables humans to slow, reverse, or eliminate the aging process, extend human life spans, and enhance cognitive and sensory capacities.
+The movement suggests that humans with augmented capabilities will evolve into an enhanced species that transcends humanity, referred to as the "posthuman."

-"We advocate the well-being of all sentient beings, including humans, non-human animals, and any future artificial intellects, modified life forms, or other intelligences to which technological and scientific advance may give rise.
-We favor allowing individuals wide personal choice over how they live their lives.”
-Transhumanist Decleration
+"We advocate the well-being of all sentient beings, including humans, non-human animals, and any future artificial intellects, modified life forms, or other intelligences to which technological and scientific advances may give rise.
+We favor allowing individuals wide personal choice over how they live their lives.” — Transhumanist Declaration

 TRANSHUMANISM